compscidr/scholar/README.md

-# go-scholar
+# scholar
-go-scholar is a Go module that implements a querier and parser for Google Scholar's output.
+scholar is a Go module that implements a querier and parser for Google Scholar's output.
 Its classes can be used independently, but it can also be invoked as a command-line tool.

 This tool is inspired by [scholar.py](https://github.com/ckreibich/scholar.py)